This post may contain affiliate links. Please read our disclosure policy.

 • Diced tomatoes – tomatoes complement the sausage, and using the juices too is important for depth of flavor

-• Italian seasoning – this blend of herbs including rosemary, oregano, and thyme makes the soup special, or you can sub with fresh herbs of your choice
+• Italian seasoning – this blend of herbs including rosemary, oregano, and thyme makes the soup special.
+It comes in a single jar.

 • Cheese tortellini – I use refrigerated tortellini because it cooks faster, but you’re welcome to use dried; just note that it’ll take longer to cook

 • Heavy cream – don’t skip the cream!
-It makes it an out-of-this-world delicious soup
+The silky texture and taste is so good.

 • Spinach – tossing in a handful of baby spinach sneaks in some extra veggies